Partition Pooling for Convolutional Graph Network Applications in Particle Physics: An Example Pooling Application

 \subsection{Deep Network Performance}

 For real-life applications, computation time and memory are usually limited.
 The faster training times and reduced dimensionalities in CGNs that include pooling effectively permit deeper CGNs.
 We deepen \PN{} by doubling the amount of \emph{ResNet} blocks between the pooling layers, as depicted in Figure \ref{fig:deep_architecture}.
 The first four pooling layers are kept the same as in \PN{}, but we add a fifth layer that pools down to \num{16} nodes.
 Subsequently, this is followed by four additional \emph{ResNet} blocks.
 Additionally, we change the amount of feature maps for each \emph{ResNet} block to the typical increase of maps for later layers \cite{CNN_goodfellow, CNN_geron2019hands}, starting from \SI{16}{} for the first block to \SI{512}{} feature maps for the last one.
 We can not use this amount of feature maps for \WN{} due to resource limitations.
 As the number of nodes decreases after each pooling layer, we also reduce $k_C^{\mathrm{min}}$ from \SI{32}{} for the first GCN layer to \SI{8}{} for the last one.
 The new network consists of \num{2824203} trainable parameters in total, which is about a factor 1.7 more than \WN.
+A network with about twice as many parameters as the overfitting \WN{}, and additional partition pooling is reasonable for probing the benefits of pooling in large CGNs.
 We refer to the new network as \DN.

 The training curve is compared with the shallower \PN{} in Figure \ref{fig:pooling_training_3}. \DN's validation loss decreases faster than \PN's and stays significantly below it for all epochs.
 The minimum validation loss for \DN{} is about \SI{4.8e-3}{\meter^2}.
 Despite the large number of trainable parameters, overfitting is not observed for \DN, only a small generalization gap.